Why the Institute? (Part II)

 Raised in the avant garde world my parents inhabited, I was extremely lucky they were supportive of my choice.
 The vegan information just was not out there at the time - at all.
 I do remember my mom had the book, “Diet for a Small Planet” and I read that a few years later as my questioning of all subjects related to food continued.
 That book was not about the rights and lives of animals, but it was an awakening to the issues of poverty and our food systems, and very radical land-use information; the premise that we could feed more of the world’s starving if we did not devote so much land to animal agriculture; that plant protein took far less resources to grow and fed far more people using less space.
 I already was a friend to animals but that book reinforced things from the humanitarian side: if we all don’t eat meat, we can feed the world’s hungry.

-Despite these lightbulb moments, via my family I was fully immersed in their renegade art world in NYC, so how could I not follow that track?
+Despite these lightbulb moments, via family I was fully entrenched in their renegade art world in NYC, so how could I not follow that track?
 It is amazing how years pass and you can be just doing what you know, what you think you are good at and supposed to be doing.
 In nearly 2 1/2 decades I must have done literally hundreds of performances in all different mediums.
 I never made a living doing it and always had the drudgery day jobs, but by night - beginning when I was 16 years old - I was working with many experimental theater, dance, film and performance artists in the 1980's-90's East Village heyday into the mid-2000’s, with some touring outside of the U.S. as well.
 Activism was a big part of that world too... affordable housing, the early days of the AIDS crisis, No Nukes demos and ERA rallies... but all on my own, and very alone - I was an animal rights activist and identified deeply with the plight of other species.
 I did what I could: rescued "city" animals like stray cats and pigeons, volunteered at a cat and dog shelter, and even waitressed as a teen at one of the only vegan restaurants in NYC at the time.
 But there was no internet then; no Facebook... and it was not easy to get information or connect dots.
 I was disconnected from a larger animal rights community and also felt disconnected in my own social justice ethics, connections and understanding.

 One day at a point of urban activist and artist burnout, I felt like I had done everything I could there.
 I decided to heed the calling I felt deep in my soul and left the city, my comfort zone and pretty much everything I had built up over two and a half decades at that point, to devote myself to animal rescue, care, and advocacy.
 I took a bus upstate that dropped me off on a dirt road (I didn't even know how to drive at the time) and started working at a small farm animal rescue where I had been volunteering on weekends.